-This Policy will be available on the school's website, outside the school office and within the school prospectus.
-The Policy will be reviewed annually.
+This Policy will be available on the school's website and a copy can be obtained from the office.

 Aims

 - To create a happy atmosphere where effective teaching and learning can take place - To encourage responsible behaviour, self-discipline and self-esteem - To develop a safe, caring, happy environment - To foster mutual respect between adults and children - To develop an understanding of co-operation and consistency - To encourage the involvement of both home and school in the implementation of this Policy.